The Olympic resorts

 Hafjell SkiMovie and SkiLine

 At Hafjell you will find free Wi-Fi in all the restaurants, most accommodation and many hubs on the slopes.
 Hafjell is the first resort in the Nordic countries to offer SkiMovie, a separate slope equipped with automatic timing and filming equipment.
 Here you can compete with your ski buddies and share the films directly on Facebook.
-Hafjell SkiLine logs your vertical meters, kilometers and lift trips.
+Hafjell SkiLine logs your vertical metres, kilometres and lift trips.
 Both SkiMovie and SkiLine are free to use.

 See the ski pass prices here